About

 Welcome to Current, the stunning, ephemeral, sky-high sculpture that inspires wonder and imagination for Columbus residents and visitors alike.
 Stretching an impressive 229 feet across Gay Street, this masterpiece represents the largest private contribution to public art in the history of Columbus.

-Created by world-renowned sculptor Janet Echelman, Current is a true marvel of engineering and artistry, comprising of 78 miles of twine intricately woven into over 500,000 knots.
+Created by world-renowned sculptor Janet Echelman, Current is a true marvel of engineering and artistry, composed of 78 miles of twine intricately woven into over 500,000 knots.
 As it dances gracefully in the wind, this awe-inspiring work of art will become an emblem of the city, a symbol of its culture and innovation.
 Walking beneath this massive artwork, you’ll know you’ve arrived at the nexus of culture in Columbus.

 Current